thehtb/AppleCoreAudioUtilityClasses/README.md

 Introduction
 ------------

 This is a mirror of Apple's [Core Audio Utility Classes](http://developer.apple.com/library/ios/#samplecode/CoreAudioUtilityClasses/Introduction/Intro.html) sample code.
+There are also tagged branches with non-Apple changes (see Revision History).

 > The "CoreAudio" folder contains the Public Utility sources (PublicUtility folder) as well as base classes required for codec and audio unit development.
 These utility classes are used by various Apple Core Audio sample project and extend or wrap Core Audio API's.
 >